VirusTrack/COVIDvu/README.md

 open source technology and tools to inspect, analyze, and view COVID-19 data from any public source.

-Please read FAQ.md for better understanding of how to get started and give us a hand.
+Please read FAQ.md for more specifics on how to get started and give us a hand.

 ## Developers